 Public Safety Priority Dispatch Systems Warranty, Liability, and Indemnification Issues Priority Dispatch Corp.

-PDC has implemented its PSPDS systems at thousands of emergency communications and dispatch centers, and in the first two decades since Dr. Jeff J. Clawson developed the original MPDS in 1978, it's provided Academy-certified emergency dispatcher training for more than 60,000 emergency dispatchers throughout the U.S., Canada, South America, United Kingdom, South Africa, Europe, and Australasia.
-The protocols underlying these PSPDSs have been field proven for 30 years to provide significant improvements in emergency dispatching and decision-making and appropriate telephone instructions to emergency callers.
+PDC has implemented its PDS systems at thousands of emergency communications and dispatch centers, and in the first three decades since Dr. Jeff J. Clawson developed the original MPDS in 1978, it has provided Academy-certified emergency dispatcher training for more than 60,000 emergency dispatchers throughout the U.S., Canada, South America, United Kingdom, South Africa, Europe, and Australasia.
+The protocols underlying the PDS have been field proven for 35 years to provide significant improvements in emergency dispatching and decision-making and appropriate telephone instructions to emergency callers.

 Through its College of Fellows and Council of Standards, the IAED follows scientific methods in considering submitted Proposals for Change (PFCs).
 It uses a consensus approval model for any modification thereof.
 When changes are made by the IAED, PDC produces updates or upgrades to the PPDS, FPDS, and/or MPDS, as may be applicable, for release to registered users of related licensed products under current maintenance agreements.

-Because neither an instructor nor a training program, curriculum, or materials can guarantee a trainee's learning outcome, PDC's responsibility is to assure that its duly certified, authorized, and contracted instructors do what is reasonably possible to help trainees succeed in learning from such training programs and materials.
+Because neither an instructor nor a training program, curriculum, or materials can guarantee a trainee’s learning outcome, PDC’s responsibility is to ensure that its duly certified, authorized, and contracted instructors do what is reasonably possible to help trainees succeed in learning from such training programs and materials.
 If they are successful, such trainees become IAED-certified emergency dispatchers.
-Such certification (and periodic re-certification) is based upon IAED testing of trainees' understanding of key concepts from its curriculum standard.
-PDC strongly urges emergency communications and dispatch center managers to use PDS licensed QA/QI management system to influence on-going conformance to applicable Protocol and professional standards.
+Such certification (and periodic recertification) is based upon IAED testing of trainees’ understanding of key concepts from its curriculum standard.
+PDC strongly urges emergency communications and dispatch center managers to use the PDS licensed QA/QI management system to influence ongoing conformance to applicable Protocol and professional standards.

 Public safety communications and dispatch centers, in meeting their responsibility to select an emergency dispatch protocol system and training program, may choose to develop their own or to acquire the right to use proprietary protocols and training programs from others.
 In either case, such centers are responsible for the evaluation, selection, operation, and use of protocol systems and training programs as they alone determine to be appropriate to their particular needs.